boostorg/redis/README.md

 ### master

 * Renames `fail_on_connection_lost` to
-  `aedis::resp3::request::fail_on_connection_lost` and change its
+  `aedis::resp3::request::cancel_on_connection_lost`.
+Now, it will only cause connections to be canceled when `async_run` completes.

+* Introduces `aedis::resp3::request::cancel_if_not_connected` which will
-  behaviour: Setting it to true won't cause the request to be fail if `async_exec` is called when there is no ongoing connection, which is not the role of `aedis::resp3::request::fail_on_connection_lost`.
+  cause a request to be canceled if `async_exec` is called before a connection has been stablished.

+* Introduces new request flag `aedis::resp3::request::retry` that if set to true will cause the request to not be canceled when it was sent to Redis but remained unresponded after `async_run` completed.
+  It provides a way to avoid executing commands twice.

 * Removes the `aedis::connection::async_run` overload that takes request and adapter as parameters.

+* Adds a second parameter to the `aedis::connection::async_run` completion signature that contains the number of requests that have been canceled on its completion.

 ### v1.1.0/1